-There are free state-funded childcare schemes for young children up to 4 years old in England, Scotland and Wales.
+There are free state-funded childcare schemes for 2, 3 and 4 years olds in England, Scotland and Wales.
 But although the schemes are similar, they have different eligibility rules.

-There is currently no scheme for free childcare in Northern Ireland but there is other support for working families.
+There is currently no scheme for free childcare in Northern Ireland, but there is other support for working families.